 - The school as a leader for local or nationally-based organisation in this field.

 We are particularly proud to be the first school nationally to be awarded the enhanced level of this award.

-Our value of the Month of November is Resilience
+Our value for the Month of July is Courage

 What is courage?
 Is courage climbing to the top of a diving board and jumping?
 Is it saying, “I’m sorry” after an argument?
 Courage is this and more.
 There are many ways people show courage and it can take many forms.